yassinomri/Motor_Speed_Controller/README.md

 - Real-time motor control through USB virtual COM port.
 - Dynamic speed adjustment via a sleek Qt GUI.
 - Emergency braking system.
-- LED feedback for motor status and alerts.
+- LED feedback for motor status and alerts (using built-in STM32 LEDs due to the absence of a real DC motor).

 ---